KamoEllen/Marketing-Data-Report/README.md

 #FIVE
 ![Health Risk](https://raw.githubusercontent.com/KamoEllen/Marketing-Data-Report/main/health_risk.png)

-import matplotlib.pyplot as plt

-# Define the data as percentages
-yes_percentage = 90
-no_percentage = 10

-# Define the labels for the pie chart
-labels = ['Yes, I have done this', 'No, I have not done this']

-# Define the colors for the pie chart
-colors = ['blue', 'red']

-# Create the pie chart
-plt.pie([yes_percentage, no_percentage], labels=labels, colors=colors, autopct='%1.1f%%')

-# Add a title to the chart
-plt.title('Women at Risk of Health Due to Body Image')

-# Show the chart
-plt.show()

 ****
 Nine out of 10 women say they will actually not eat and risk putting their health at stake when they feel bad about their body image (Dove Global Beauty and Confidence Report)